 In fact, work is currently taking place to create the World’s longest coastal path which will follow the entire 2,800 miles or so of coastline around England so in the future we can continue with little stints down towards Suffolk…

-We’ve completed most of this section of the Norfolk coast which has taken 5 separate days as part of 3 separate weekends.
-All we have left to do is the 7 miles from Cromer to Mundesley which we are planning for 2018.
+We’ve completed most of this section of the Norfolk coast which has taken 6 separate days as part of 4 separate weekends.

 Hunstanton – Holme-next-the-Sea – Thornham – Titchwell – Brancaster – Burnham Deepdale – Burnham Overy Staithe – Wells-next-the-Sea – Morston – Blakeney – Cley next the Sea – Salthouse – Kelling – Weybourne – Sheringham – Beeston Regis – East Runton – Cromer – Overstrand – Sidestrand – Trimingham – Mundesley – Bacton – Walcott – Happisburgh – Eccles-on-Sea – Sea Palling